adncllng/vmock/src/pages/news/en/exhibition-opening-in-winnipeg.md

 date: 1970-11-18T03:11:00.000Z
 description: >
-  Mockler's work Pavillon is opening on December 5, 2019 in Maison des artistes visuels francophones in Winnipeg, Manitoba
+  Mockler's work Pavillon is opening on December 5, 2019 in Maison des artistes visuels francophones in Winnipeg, Manitoba.
+She will be present alongside members of the community who participated in the residency.
 ---
 .